OndrejKuchta/stream-proxy/README.md

 </proxy_settings>
 ```

-##How to connect clients.
+##Connecting to the proxy
-The "API" is very simple.
-To access specific stream, you have to know it's ID (configured in XML), proxy IP and Port.
+The request is very simple.
+To access specific stream, you have to know it's ID (configured in XML), proxy IP and port.
 ``` http://proxy_ip:proxy_port/id ```

 Visit the ``` http://proxy1.gymradio.cz/GYM0 ``` for accessing our GYM stream from the [GYM Radio](http://www.gymradio.com).